 College and Career Readiness Programs offer assessment of each student’s skills in reading, language, and math prior to placement in an appropriate course of study.
 Each student is counseled concerning the various classes and labs that are available and takes an active part in deciding on an instructional plan that will help him/her attain individual educational goals.
-A variety of programs is available to help adults learn, whether their goal is to learn to read and improve math skills or to complete high school by taking the Adult High School Diploma program or the GED Tests.
+A variety of programs are available to help adults learn, whether their goal is to learn to read and improve math skills or to complete high school by taking the Adult High School Diploma program or the GED®.

 College and Career Readiness programs are located in the Administration/Education Center on RCC’s Asheboro Campus.

 Classes are also offered at the Archdale Center and at other sites throughout Randolph County.

 For general information on the College and Career Readiness programs, contact